rlex/cloudflare-exporter/README.md

 5092dbe60 -e APIEMAIL=YOUR-EMAIL
 ```

-Note: the exposed port could be the one you wish to use externally but the service itself should be kept on 2112 TCP (default port hard coded in the script)
+**Note**: the exposed port could be the one you wish to use externally but the service itself should be kept on 2112 TCP (default port hard coded in the script)